Doctors Note Logo

 Pregnancy and Bone Health: The Surprising Link Between Nursing and Bone Density

-Breastfeeding can temporarily lower bone density, but for most people it rebounds within 6 to 12 months after weaning; pregnancy itself usually does not cause osteoporosis, though a rare condition called pregnancy and lactation associated osteoporosis can lead to fractures.
-There are several factors to consider, including nutrition, vitamin D, weight bearing activity, personal risk factors, and warning signs that should prompt medical care; see the complete details below to decide on the right next steps for your bone health.
+Breastfeeding can temporarily reduce bone density, but for most women, bone strength returns within 6 to 12 months after weaning.
+Pregnancy itself rarely causes osteoporosis, though a rare condition called pregnancy and lactation associated osteoporosis (PLO) can lead to fractures and requires medical attention.

 answer background